antongeorgescu/agentic-ai-orchestrations/README.md

 ## 1. Agentic with Embedded Orchestrations

-The script *agentic_embed_orch.py* implements a multi-agent system using the Semantic Kernel library, specifically focusing on orchestration patterns: **Sequential Orchestration** and **Handoff Orchestration**.
+The script <span style="color:orange">agentic_embed_orch.py</span> implements a multi-agent system using the Semantic Kernel library, specifically focusing on orchestration patterns: **Sequential Orchestration** and **Handoff Orchestration**.
 Here's an architecture-like analysis:

 ---